spgrvl/ig-scraping-server/README.md

 # Instagram Scraping Server

-Instagram Scraping Server is a simple API that returns Instagram Likes or Views counts of a given post's shortcode, built with Python and Flask.
+Instagram Scraping Server is a simple API that returns Instagram Likes, Views or Followers counts of a given post's shortcode or profile's username, built with Python and Flask.

 ## Requirements